lee2sman/MESSLIFE-Website/about.md

 # About

 Messlife is a virtual DIY artspace in the tradition of warehouse art spaces and alternative venues.
-Messlife is a free (as in radical) software project, built by many people, for upruoses of online and IRL handing, collab'ing and aming.
+Messlife is a free (as in radical) software project, built by many people, for purposes of online and IRL handing, collab'ing and aming.

 Messlife is a project by Lee Tusman in collaboration with many people.
 Messlife grows out of conversations with Brandon Avery Joyce of The South Philly Athenaeum and PIFAS.